GovTechSG/ship-hats-overview/portal-guide/SHIP-HATS Guide for Admins and Users.md

 # Guide for SHIP-HATS Admins and Users

-The following sections guide SHIP-HATS’ Admins and Users on how to use it in their Devops journey.
+The following sections guide SHIP-HATS Admins and Users on how to use it in their Devops journey.
 It contains the following topics:

 - **Logging In and Logging Out**
 <!--